TLuckh/SimpleContextMenus/NamingConvention.md

 Let its name be given with extension, but without path to it in its name.

 Then the naming convention is as follows:
-- The name is split by each dot.
+- The name is split by each occurence of a dot that's not followed by another dot.
 - The first part is the display name.
 - Each following part (except the last for files, i.e. non-folders) is either:
     - a MIME type (if it's uppercase)